JuhaniPaananen/Booking-system-project-Phase-3/Task.md

 ## Conclusion
 I created couple accounts to test functionality.
 Interesting found in this step was account age had to be 15, if wanted to make reservations.
 That is the particular reason for many accounts.
 Result is that both reserver and admin can access resources and reservations.
+Tried to login from else where gets: Invalid CSRF Token.
+No matter, what account I tried.

 #### Reserver 1 Account: